 In developing bispecific antibodies, in particular, Genentech scientists focused on three key areas to address the unmet needs of patients: designing new ways to target blood cancer cells, reducing the time required to start therapy, and offering fixed-duration treatments and/or chemotherapy-free regimens.

-Treating Blood Cancer in a New Way: Genentech is designing bispecific antibodies for multiple clinical applications including harnessing the patient’s own immune system to fight blood cancer.
+Treating Blood Cancer in a New Way: Genentech is continuing to investigate bispecific antibodies for multiple clinical applications including harnessing the patient’s own immune system to fight blood cancer.
 An antibody is a Y-shaped molecule that has two arms, both of which bind to the same target – for example, on a virus or bacteria.
 Bispecific antibodies work differently because the two arms typically bind to two different targets.
-For example, one arm of the bispecific antibody can be designed to bind to a protein on the surface of T cells, a type of immune cell, and the other latches onto a protein on B cells, which can be cancerous.
-The bispecific antibody brings the T cell within close proximity of the B cell, activating the release of proteins from the T cell that result in the death of B cells, including those that cause cancer.
+For example, a bispecific antibody can be engineered to attach to a protein on the surface of T cells and B cells, both of which are immune cells.
+One arm of the antibody binds to the T cell protein and the other arm binds to the B cell protein.
+This brings the T cell near the B cell, triggering the T cell to release proteins that kill B cells, including those that cause cancer.

-Ensuring Patients Receive Infusion-Ready Blood Cancer Treatment: Bispecific antibodies designed to harness the patient’s own T cells to fight blood cancer can eliminate the time needed for the complex processing that is required for cell therapy to collect cells and genetically engineer them.
+Ensuring Patients Receive Infusion-Ready Blood Cancer Treatment: Bispecific antibodies designed to harness the patient’s own T cells to fight blood cancer can eliminate the time needed for the complex processing that is required for CAR T-cell therapy to collect cells and genetically engineer them.
 This may allow patients to start treatment right away.
-Additionally, depending on the bispecific antibody, the individual and the type of blood cancer, the antibody may be able to be accessed in an outpatient setting, which may make access to medicines easier for those who are not near an academic center.
+Additionally, depending on the bispecific antibody, the individual and the type of blood cancer, the antibody may be able to be administered in an outpatient setting, which may improve access for those who are not near an academic center.

 Offering Treatment Options that Can Be Given for a Fixed Course of Time: In people who have NHL, the disease often relapses or is refractory, meaning it fails to respond to treatment.
 Those individuals need new treatment options that can help them achieve a long-lasting complete remission (disappearance of all signs of cancer).
 Genentech is working to address these challenging-to-treat blood cancers with its bispecific antibodies, which are designed to be given for a fixed duration rather than until disease progression.
 That means people with NHL receive treatment for a finite amount of time rather than indefinitely until their cancer grows or spreads.

-“Bispecific antibodies for blood cancers are typically designed to target and kill malignant cells,” explains Paul Carter, Genentech Fellow, Antibody Engineering Department, at Genentech.
-“We hope this potential new class of immunotherapy-based medicines will offer patients a safe and effective option with the hope of a complete remission that is accessible across different sites of care quickly.”
+“We designed bispecific antibodies, a new class of immunotherapy-based medicines, to offer patients a safe and effective option with the hope of a complete remission that is accessible across different sites of care quickly,”explained Paul Carter, Genentech Fellow, Antibody Engineering Department, at Genentech.

-With Genentech’s bispecific antibodies, the possibilities are endless in their potential to improve the way serious diseases can be treated – in blood cancer and beyond.
+Genentech’s bispecific antibodies offer many possibilities to improve the way serious diseases can be treated – in blood cancer and beyond.